AlizerUncaged/The-Obsession-Letter/README.md

 - Makes itself comfortable on the target's PC

 and many more, I just don't feel like writing it all here.
 Explore the source code for yourself and see.

+## Why C#?
+Why not C++?
+You must be asking that question, well my answer is quite simple.
+I first started on this project I already had C++ in mind, even the first commit of this project was in C++ but to my dismay C++ requires vc++ redistributables to be installed I looked further and found out .net 4.6 comes preinstalled on Windows 10 without the need of installing more components (such as, vc++ redistributables).
+With that in mind I decided to make the entire program in .net.